granthaskins/recommendation_systems/README.md

 - **get_dfs.py:** This script processes the raw datasets and prepares the necessary DataFrames for the recommendation system.
 - **recommendation_dl.py:** The main script that contains the classes and functions for generating embeddings, preparing data loaders, and training the recommendation model.
+- **data_generation.py:** This script creates the dataset and the dataloaders using gpt to create the text summaries that are used to generate embeddings.

 ## Dependencies